 I have gained a GCSE in textiles and enjoyed studying this subject as it enabled me to look at fabrics and embellishments and understand colours and different techniques.
 I also appreciated the fact that I could put my own thoughts and ideas into action and create my own garments which consisted of a skirt and a matching top as this showed me my capabilities.
 I studied Art & Design as an A level which enabled me to experiment with the design/drawing side of fashion.

 At the moment I am attracted to the idea of doing a Fashion Apprenticeship because there are still certain aspects of the industry that I want to find out more about and experience for myself.
 Also, as well as studying and learning how to make clothes I will also get the opportunity to learn in a fashion production environment which I think is very important as I feel it will give me the right amount of experience and confidence to pursue my career in the fashion industry.

 Zoe had always been interested in fashion, creating her own unique sense of style she would surround herself with all things fashion, cutting out of magazine and keeping style scrap books of her favourite pieces.

-Abbie Godbold is located in The Factory in Haringey and has been working with Fashion Enter sice October.
+Abbie Godbold is located in The Fashion Studio and has been working with Fashion Enter since October.